Successful Visualization of “Nano-Water Droplet” Behavior on Glass Surface

 ※1:Frequency modulation atomic force microscopy (FM-AFM)

 Atomic force microscopy (AFM) is a type of microscope that enables the observation of surface structures at atomic resolution.
 This method involves scanning the sample surface with a sharp probe and detecting variations in the cantilever’s vibrations caused by the forces between the probe and the sample using frequency modulation (FM) techniques.
-This approach not only allows for high-resolution observation of solid surfaces but also facilitates the study of the structure of water adsorbed on these surfaces, known as hydration structure.?
+This approach not only allows for high-resolution observation of solid surfaces but also facilitates the study of the structure of water adsorbed on these surfaces, known as hydration structure.

 ※2:Peak force tapping atomic force microscopy (PFT-AFM)